jsafrane/scratch/csi-inline-volumes.md

 }

 type CSIVolumeHandlePrefix string;
+const (
+	// can be mounted read/write mode to exactly 1 host CSI PersistentVolumeAccessMode = "ReadWriteOnce"
+	// can be mounted in read-only mode to many hosts ReadOnlyMany PersistentVolumeAccessMode = "ReadOnlyMany"
+	// can be mounted in read/write mode to many hosts ReadWriteMany PersistentVolumeAccessMode = "ReadWriteMany" )

 ```

 The only difference between `CSIVolumeSource` (in-lined in a pod) and `CSIPersistentVolumeSource` (in PV) are secrets.
 All secret references in in-line volumes can refer only to secrets in the same namespace where the corresponding pod is running.
 This is common in all other volume sources that refer to secrets, incl.
 Flex.